castles/OSCWebMixer/README.md

 ## SD Basic Setup Instructions
 1. Download repository and navigate to the directory in a shell.
 2. Run "npm install" to download all the required node modules.
 3. Ensure OSC is enabled and configured under External Control on the sound desk.
-Make sure the OSC extension is enabled (OTH OSC SD8-SD9-SD11.dosc).
-If you don't have the extension installed contact your DiGiCo rep.
+Make sure the [OSC extension](https://github.com/castles/OSCWebMixer/raw/main/DiGiCo_Other_OSC_Package_V987.zip) is installed and enabled.
 4. Rename config/default-SD.js to config/default.js
 5. Update the config to include the console IP and send + receive ports.
 6. Go to Layout > Channel List on the console and enter the AUX numbers and Input Channel numbers into your config file.
 Save the config.